Learnware-LAMDA/Learnware/README.md

 ### Settings

 Our study utilize three public datasets in the field of sales forecasting: [Predict Future Sales (PFS)](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data), [M5 Forecasting (M5)](https://www.kaggle.com/competitions/m5-forecasting-accuracy/data), and [Corporacion](https://www.kaggle.com/competitions/favorita-grocery-sales-forecasting/data).
 To enrich the data, we apply diverse feature engineering methods to these datasets.
 Then we divide each dataset by store and further split the data for each store into training and test sets.
 A LightGBM is trained on each Corporacion and PFS training set, while the test sets and M5 datasets are reversed to construct user tasks.
 This results in an experimental market consisting of 265 learnwares, encompassing five types of feature spaces and two types of label spaces.
-All these learnwares have been uploaded to the learnware dock system.
+All these learnwares have been uploaded to the [Beimingwu system](https://bmwu.cloud/).

 ### Baseline algorithms
 The most basic way to reuse a learnware is Top-1 reuser, which directly uses the single learnware chosen by RKME specification.
 Besides, we implement two data-free reusers and two data-dependent reusers that works on single or multiple helpful learnwares identified from the market.
 When users have no labeled data, JobSelector reuser selects different learnwares for different samples by training a job selector classifier; AverageEnsemble reuser uses an ensemble method to make predictions.
 In cases where users possess both test data and limited labeled training data, EnsemblePruning reuser selectively ensembles a subset of learnwares to choose the ones that are most suitable for the user’s task; FeatureAugment reuser regards each received learnware as a feature augmentor, taking its output as a new feature and then builds a simple model on the augmented feature set.
 JobSelector and FeatureAugment are only effective for tabular data, while others are also useful for text and image data.